msifon/Proyecto-XAI-2026/README.md

 ## 🐛 Bug Fixes in ts-MULE

-The following bugs were identified and corrected in the original ts-MULE repository:
+The following bugs were identified and corrected from the original ts-MULE repository.
+The modified version available for download in this repository already incorporates all these fixes.

 | # | File | Function | Bug | Fix |
 |:---:|:---|:---|:---|:---|